 We have a great team.
-We've grown our staff significantly just in the last year since we left the Smith's Group.
-We have a strong team across our business, right from finance and other support teams to our commercial staff, our design and our production team.
+We've grown our staff significantly just in the last year since we left Smith's Group.
+We have a strong team across our business, right from finance and other support teams to our commercial staff, our design, and our production team.
 It's a team effort.
-None of the success we have had could have happened without the strong team that we have.
+None of the successes we have had could have happened without the strong team that we have.

 Where can our readers find out more about Specac?

-The more obvious answer for that is our website.
+The more obvious answer to that is our website.

 We're also working on videos for preventative maintenance on our products.
 We want customers to be able to keep their accessory running by carrying out maintenance themselves.
 Keep an eye on our YouTube page to see the current videos we have and all of the videos we have planned for the future.